 Next I mixed up some orange juice, Worcestershire Sauce, and BBQ sauce and threw that in on top of the meat for it to marinade in while it cooks.
 I will warn you though, there will be some extra liquid left over in the pot, but having that marinade helps make the meat extra tender.

-Once you’ve poured the liquid over the meat, cook it on low for 8 hours and your done!
+Once you’ve poured the liquid over the meat, cook it on low for 8 hours and you’re done!
 See how easy that was?
-I don’t know about you guys, but if you tell me something is EASY, can be cooked in the CROCK POT, and tastes AMAZING you’ve got me sold
+I don’t know about you guys, but if you tell me something is EASY, can be cooked in the CROCK POT, and tastes AMAZING you’ve got me sold.

 - 1 Package Country Style Ribs

-- 1 tablespoon Cayenne Pepper you may want to reduce this if you don't like spicy things
+- 1/2 tsp Cayenne Pepper, you may want to reduce this if you don't like spicy things

 - 1/4 cup Brown Sugar